jcs-emacs/jcs-emacs/README.md

 The theme was to design close to
 [Visual Studio IDE](https://visualstudio.microsoft.com/)
-preset dark theme.
-I believed [Microsoft](https://www.microsoft.com/zh-tw/) has a great UI/UX team, since I don't have any experience or work related to UI/UX, I would just like to have the
+preset light/dark theme.
+I believed [Microsoft](https://www.microsoft.com/zh-tw/)
+has a great UI/UX team, since I don't have any experience or work related to UI/UX, I would just like to have the